Native American Congressional Internship

 - Provide insight into your goals and aspirations, both personal and professional;

-- Demonstrate any skills or knowledge that will be useful in a congressional office
+- Demonstrate any skills or knowledge that will be useful in a Congressional office or Federal agency; and

-Research the life and legacy of Morris Udall or Stewart Udall
+Research the life and legacy of Morris K. Udall or Stewart L. Udall

 The Udall essay should demonstrate: